meghprkh/blog/content/posts/crabtime-leptos-icons.md

 ---
-title: Using Crabtime for including icons in Leptos
+title: Creating Rust macros via crabtime for including icons in Leptos
 date: 2025-04-30 00:15:07
 tags: [Rust, Leptos, crabtime]
 # Dont use nunjucks / substitute {{str}} for this file